JerryNixon/2025-luca-ama-app/README.md

 - [`docs/FRONTEND_SUMMARY.md`](./docs/FRONTEND_SUMMARY.md) - Complete frontend overview
 - [`frontend/README.md`](./frontend/README.md) - Frontend-specific documentation
 - User stories and flowcharts - See project attachments

-## 🤝 Contributing

-This is a development project for Microsoft internship.
-Follow the established patterns for components, services, and types when adding new features.

-Current focus: **Frontend complete ✅** → **Backend development next** 🚧